charliecalvert/CloudNotes/Assignments/GitBranchBasics.md

 ## Step Two: Work on Test Branch {#work}

-Now switch to your test branch:
+Switch to your test branch:

 ```
 git checkout test